TapiwaDivine/mykitchen/README.md

 - All code were validated through:
     - [W3C Mark-up Validation Service](https://validator.w3.org/)
     - [W3C CSS Validation Service](http://www.css-validator.org/)
+- Environment Variable - since i moved from Cloud9 to AWS Cloud9 using environments variables to connect to the database has not worked even with the assistance Tutors this trying to find a solution until i decide to continue the project with the connection string.
 - Add Recipe And Edit Recipe forms
     - I tested both form and forms are functioning well and have a required element to make sure that no field will be empty.
 At first the form was submitting  without any data
 - Login Form and Signup